Occupational Therapy

 Midwestern University's investment in education, faculty, research, facilities, and clinical training translates into our students being "Day One Ready.”

 The Occupational Therapy Program offers a curriculum leading to the Master of Occupational Therapy degree for qualified students.
-The full-time, continuous, entry-level master’s curriculum is designed to deliver the academic and clinical education required to prepare students for their professional role as key members for the healthcare team and as integral practitioners in the healthcare delivery system.
-The curriculum for the Master of Occupational Therapy degree is a continuous, full-time program, extending 24 months from matriculation to graduation.
+The entry-level master’s curriculum is designed to deliver the academic and clinical education required to prepare students for their professional role as key members for the healthcare team and as integral practitioners in the healthcare delivery system.
+The Master of Occupational Therapy extends 24 months from matriculation to graduation.
 The maximum allotted time for completion of this program is 36 months.
 It is also required that all Level II fieldwork must be completed within 18 months of completion of the didactic portion of the program.
 The general education, professional training, experience, and personal character development of occupational therapists uniquely prepare them to respond to the needs of individuals who face challenges participating in their daily lives.

 Upon completion of the Master of Occupational Therapy Program, graduates are expected to: